grislyeye/grislyeye.com/posts/black-griffin-session-32.md

 </dd>
 </dl>

 <p>The grim mercenaries around them seem too concerned with their own problems to pay any mind to a couple of wretched fetches.
-You hear murmurs of how Barnstable has been a waystation for Royalist forces for so long it's growing in size to compare to Dismas.
-Someone grumbles it even has its own thieves’ council!</p>
+You hear murmurs of how Barnstable has been a waystation for Royalist forces for so long it&#39;s growing in size to compare to Dismas.
+Someone grumbles it even has its own thieves&#39; council!</p>

-<p>Another grumble that if the Commonwealth folk are so cursed as the priests claim, why do they still stand against the righteous forces of the Three Kings.</p>
+<p>Another grumble that if the Commonwealth folk are so cursed as the priests claim, why do they still stand against the righteous forces of the Three Kings?</p>

 <p>Perhaps these are just the complaints of folk who have seen too much war.</p>